-- 1. File an application for graduation with the Office of Student Services. - 2.
-Clear all obligations with the College. - Students must successfully complete required Nursing curriculum with a grade of "C" (2.0 GPA) or better.
+- File an application for graduation with the Office of Student Services. - 2.
+Clear all obligations with the College. - Students must successfully complete required Nursing curriculum with a grade of "C" (2.0 GPA) or better. - 4.
+Must complete 25% of program requirements at BSCC.